yuxuannn/pcbin/README.md

-"# pcbin"
+"# pcbin/pcmon"
 -
--pcbin is compiled on ARM architecture.
+-pcbin and pcmon is compiled on ARM architecture.
 Tested and no problems was found -
--To compile pc for linux
+-To compile pcbin for linux
--gcc packetSniffer.c -o pc -lpcap
+-gcc pcbin.c -o pcbin -lpcap
--sudo ./pc sniff
+-sudo ./pcbin -i interface to sniff packet

-recently updated packetSniffer.c  has the following features 1)output.txt is more organized
+-sudo  ./pcbin -w filename.pcap -i interface(eth0/wlan0) to write to pcap -pcbin work for all rooted phones
+-pcmon only works for NIC card that supports monitor mode and must be rooted

+pcbin capabilities
-2) able to sniff UDP and TCP /IP packet
+- able to sniff UDP and TCP /IP packet

-future updates
-1) working on command line  so program will act like tcpdump.
+-DNS packet
+-ARP packet

+pcmon capabilities
+- sniff in monitor mode using radiotap header
+-If the radiotap header length is not 40 , The signal strength signal noise and channel noise might be wrong

 Download libpcap-1.8.1  using the following steps/